Watch Phyllis Webstad's

 When we have shared understanding about our history, then we can begin to walk together toward healing and reconciliation.

 Just imagine the impact and healing that can begin when 1.5 million Canadian households take this meaningful reconciliACTION.
-The ripple effect of 10% of Canadians watching this short film will create a tidal wave of healing and hope.

 Can I watch this video with my children and family?
 What ages are best for this?